rmariani/doc-drafts/docs/hoon/sail.md

 ==
 ```

-The node on **line 28** is only rendered, as an alternative to the above list,
+The `;div;` node above is only rendered, as an alternative to the above list,
 if `show-list` is evaluated as true.
 This means it won’t be shown with your
 default code.
 To show this line, change the `&` on line 2 to `|` (“false”).

 ### Sail Runes